+Are you curious to learn about how soon do side effects start after shingrix?
 These side effects usually start within a few days of getting vaccinated and can last for several days.
 In rare cases, more serious side effects can occur, such as allergic reactions or Guillain-Barré syndrome, but these are usually short-lived and resolve on their own.

 Shingrix Side Effects

 Shingrix is a safe and effective vaccine, but like any vaccine, it can cause side effects in some individuals.
 The most common side effects of Shingrix include:

 - Pain, redness, or swelling at the injection site

 - Muscle pain